-First aid, emergency treatment, psychological counseling and referral, educational, preventive and advisory services are provided.
-Registered nurses are in attendance when classes are in session.
-A clinical psychologist and college physicians are available by appointment to see students and college personnel with specific health problems or questions.
-Any accident or illness incurred during school hours or en route to the college should be reported immediately.
+First aid, emergency treatment, psychological counseling and referral, educational, preventive and advisory services are available.
+Registered Nurses are in attendance whenever classes are in session.
+A clinical psychologist and college physician will see students and college personnel with specific health problems or questions by appointment.
+Any accident or illness incurred during schools hours or en route to the College should be reported immediately to the Office of Health Services.

-The College does not monitor individual student participation in physical education or athletics.
-Students are responsible for following the advice of their own physicians or health care providers in these matters.
-The College will take no responsibility whatsoever for any injury which may be suffered should a student participate without medical advice or against medical advice and for any injury suffered as a result of physical incapacity.
+NOTE: The College does not monitor individual student participation in physical education or athletics.
+Students are responsible for following the advice of their physicians or health care providers in these matters.
+The College will take no responsibility whatsoever for any injury which may be suffered should a student participate without advice or against medical advice and for any injury sustained as a result of physical incapacity.